 Finally, parties must not be disqualified from entering into a contract by any law.

 Insolvent entities are often restricted from entering into contracts.
-The capacity of an insolvent business entity is often limited as to not increase its liabilities.
+The contractual capacity of an insolvent business entity is often limited as to not increase its liabilities.
 Courts often see such parties as lacking capacity in order to decrease negative effects on afflicted creditors of the insolvent party.

 Similarly, bankrupt individuals often lack the legal capacity to enter into contracts.
-The parameters for this lack of capacity vary by jurisdiction.
+The parameters for this lack of contractual capacity vary by jurisdiction.

-Trade unions in some jurisdictions are afforded limited capacity – with the exception being contracts made related to the activities of the union.
+Trade unions in some jurisdictions are afforded limited contractual capacity – with the exception being contracts made related to the activities of the union.

 Closing